Tax Law Changes

 Tax Year 2020 and After

-The Minnesota addition is not required for federal expensing claimed on business property that qualifies for federal and state Section 179 expensing.
-We will remove the line for this addition line from 2020 state tax forms and schedules.
+The Minnesota addition is not required for federal expensing claimed on business property that qualifies for federal and state Section 179 expensing for property placed in service in a taxable year beginning after December 31, 2019.
+We have updated 2020 state tax forms and instructions.

 Minnesota subtractions from prior-year additions will continue until the five-year subtraction period ends.

 A Minnesota Section 179 addition is required on the 2020 Minnesota income tax return in these circumstances: